Azure/azure-docs-sdk-dotnet/api/overview/azure/messaging.eventgrid-readme.md

 `SendEvents()` returns an HTTP response code from the service.
 A `RequestFailedException` is thrown as a service response for any unsuccessful requests.
 The exception contains information about what response code was returned from the service.

 ### Deserializing Event Data
-- If the event data is not valid JSON, a `JsonException` will be thrown during `Parse`.
+- If the event data is not valid JSON, a `JsonException` will be thrown when calling `Parse` or `ParseMany`.
-- An `InvalidOperationException` will be thrown during `GetData<T>()` if a custom serializer is passed into `GetData<T>()` with non-serialized event data (for example, if the event was created by the user and not created by parsing from JSON).
+- If the event schema does not correspond to the type being deserialized to (e.g. calling `CloudEvent.Parse` on an EventGridSchema event), an `ArgumentException` is thrown.
+- If `Parse` is called on data that contains multiple events, an `ArgumentException` is thrown. `ParseMany` should be used here instead.

 ### Setting up console logging
-You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.5.0/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig deeper into the requests you're making against the service.
+You can also easily [enable console logging](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.6.0/sdk/core/Azure.Core/samples/Diagnostics.md#logging) if you want to dig deeper into the requests you're making against the service.

 ### Distributed Tracing
 The Event Grid library supports distributing tracing out of the box.
 In order to adhere to the CloudEvents specification's [guidance](https://github.com/cloudevents/spec/blob/master/extensions/distributed-tracing.md) on distributing tracing, the library will set the `traceparent` and `tracestate` on the `ExtensionAttributes` of a `CloudEvent` when distributed tracing is enabled.
-To learn more about how to enable distributed tracing in your application, take a look at the Azure SDK [distributed tracing documentation](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.5.0/sdk/core/Azure.Core/samples/Diagnostics.md#Distributed-tracing).
+To learn more about how to enable distributed tracing in your application, take a look at the Azure SDK [distributed tracing documentation](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.6.0/sdk/core/Azure.Core/samples/Diagnostics.md#Distributed-tracing).

 ### Event Grid on Kubernetes
 This library has been tested and validated on Kubernetes using Azure Arc.

 ## Next steps

-View more https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.5.0/sdk/eventgrid/Azure.Messaging.EventGrid/samples here for common usages of the Event Grid client library: [Event Grid Samples](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.5.0/sdk/eventgrid/Azure.Messaging.EventGrid/samples).
+View more https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.6.0/sdk/eventgrid/Azure.Messaging.EventGrid/samples here for common usages of the Event Grid client library: [Event Grid Samples](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Messaging.EventGrid_4.6.0/sdk/eventgrid/Azure.Messaging.EventGrid/samples).

 ## Contributing